data301-2020-winter2/course-project-group_1033/README.md

 The first column provides information on the planetary name, in a string.
 The second is a unique integer assigned to that spesific geological feature.The third is the name of the planetary feature, also a string.
 The fourth is a two char code representing the type of feature.
 The fifth is a latitude, 6th is the longitude, both are floats.
 The 7th coloumn is a size of the planetary feature, in kilometers, and is a float.

-This dataset provides a huge amount usable data, and we will use it to determine relationships between the size of the geological feature, and its location on the planet.
+This dataset provides a huge amount usable data, and we might use it to determine relationships between the size of the geological feature, and its location on the planet.

 ## Team Members